 Spend an evening at the elegant Motor Supply Co.
 Bistro, which serves fresh, farm-to-table cuisine.
 With a daily changing menu, all ingredients are locally sourced and recipes are inspired by American, French, Italian and Asian fare.
 Want to dress up and head out for an upscale dining experience?
 Try Ristorante Divino for high-end Italian meals or Gervais & Vine for tapas and wine in a Bohemian style atmosphere.

 Where to Cure Your Sweet Tooth

 Take heed lovers of all things sweet!
-Nonnah's and Kaminsky's Dessert Cafe are both go-to dessert cafes within a block of the convention center.
-Nonnah's has been serving tempting desserts in the Vista for twenty years.
-Sinfully sweet treats include Strawberry Dream Cake, Honey Walnut Tart, Turtle Cheesecake, and Oreo Cookie Cheesecake.
+Kaminsky's Dessert Cafe is a go-to dessert cafes within a block of the convention center.
 Kaminsky's Dessert Cafe not only serves up decadent cakes and pies, but also adult milkshakes and spirited coffees.

 Where to Get a Perfect Cup of Joe

 Coffee fanatics will want to head straight to the Wired Goat, located in a recently renovated building with exposed beams and brick walls.
 Sourcing coffees from around the world, this new coffee shop to the Vista brings in the best flavors from Kenya and Colombia.
 Don't miss their gourmet sandwiches like The Mountain Goat (greens with goat cheese), Very Berry Bacon, and the signature Wired Goat's Club.
 And don't worry Starbucks addicts, we've got one just a block away!